-I believe that hypnotherapy and psychotherapy should offer far more than just a means to fix emotional and behavioural problems.
-When therapy incorporates the mystical wisdom passed down through the ages, we not only transcend our individual problems but are able to touch the hand of God.
+I believe that hypnotherapy and psychotherapy should offer far more than just fixing emotional and behavioural problems.
+When therapy incorporates the spiritual wisdom passed down through the ages, we not only transcend our individual problems but are able to experience a much greater reality.

-And if what the mystics say is correct, an experience of mystical consciousness (a union with a Greater Reality) gives us immortality.
+And if what the mystics say is correct, an experience of mystical consciousness gives us immortality.

 Is it really possible?
 Let’s find out…

 - What is mysticism?
 A hypnotherapist’s perspective…